Mapping where thumbs actually reach on a 6.8-inch screen, so layout decisions stop being guesses.

 Five metrics were collected for every zone:

 Per-zone hit rates fell into three clean bands: an easy zone under the thumb's natural sweep, a stretch zone reachable with effort, and a dead zone the thumb abandons.
-The two maps below are the real data, left hand and right hand.
+The maps below are the real data, first how to read one, then both hands side by side.

 “3.5 inches is the perfect size for consumers' hands.”Steve Jobs, 2010.
 Screens kept growing anyway.